dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

 .. literalinclude:: ../../metplotpy/plots/config/performance_diagram_defaults.yaml

+**NOTE: These instructions are applicable if you have read and write permissions to the files in the $METPLOTPY_SOURCE directory and plan on using the minimal_performance_diagram.yaml config file without modifications. **

 Modify the `stat_input` setting (input data file) in this default config file to ensure that the data file is accessible.
 Open the $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/performance_diagram_defaults.yaml file and replace the relative path in the stat_input entry `stat_input:  ../../test/performance_diagram/plot_20200317_151252.data`